The Benefits Of Summer Schools

 Creates International Friendships

-Attending a summer school allows students to meet others like them of a similar age, but from all over the world!
+Attending an international summer school allows students to meet others of a similar age, but from all over the world!
 Giving them the opportunity to make friends from different cultures and backgrounds.
 Every summer we see so many students developing friendships and it is incredible watching these friendships grow year on year as they stay in touch, visit each other in their home countries, meet up at university and go on to become friends long after their summer school experience.

 "Summer School has been a life-changing experience for our family.
 I recommend the experience highly without reservations.
 Three of our five children have attended ISSOS.
 Our daughter attended two years in a row, taking Creative Writing and Theatre.
 Going to summer school helped her get into University and influenced her subject choice.
 The teachers from many different backgrounds are bright, energetic, and leaders in their fields.
 The students are truly an international mix, with no one national group more than 10% of the whole group.
 3 of our children benefited from summer school, finding friends from all over the world and have kept up with many through the years".